9 Flooring Options for Your Custom HomeMarch 23, 2021

-Some materials are more waterproof than others, so that is something you will want to consider if you are choosing a tile floor for a bathroom or the kitchen.
+Some materials are more waterproof than others, so that is something you will want to consider if you are choosing a tile floor for a bathroom or the kitchen, or even a pool patio.
+Choosing the wrong material for a pool patio is one of the swimming pool design mistakes just as choosing the wrong flooring for a kitchen or bathroom is also a mistake.
 Tile can also be cut into different sizes and widths, which only makes it more versatile and can give you a unique look.

 Although it has a reputation for being cold and industrial, concrete can be a sophisticated and stylish flooring option for your custom home.
 Polished concrete can be finished in many colors and textures, which gives off a warmer look and feel.
 It’s a great way to incorporate concrete into your custom home design.

 Concrete that is sealed properly stands up to almost any wear and tear and is waterproof, which makes it a great fit for rooms with a lot of foot traffic.
 Plus, it’s easy to maintain.
 Polishing every few years, regular quick dusting, and occasional mopping are all these floors need.